joshuaccarroll/README/README.md

 ## What I don't do
 _I do a lot of things at Creative Market, but not everything._
-1. Tell you how to do your job.
-You were hired to be an expert, and you have my trust.
+1. **Tell you how to do your job.** You were hired to be an expert, and you have my trust.
 I will give you feedback, but I will not micromanage.
-2. Code.
-Okay, I might occasionally jump in to support a project, but if that happens, it's a bug, not a feature.
+2. **Write (much) code.** I might occasionally jump in to support a project or squash a bug, but my job is to empower engineers to write great code, not to write great code myself.
-3. Set product process.
-I work really tightly with our Product team to ensure both PMs and engineers are set up for success, but they are in charge of how our tools are used and how our sprints are run.

 ## How I communicate
 _I have quirks.
 Here they are._